pupaman/Moki-ROV/README.md

 Use the `[, ]` key to increase and decrease motor power.

+Use the `g` key to activate the lights.

 Use the `h` key to activate hover-mode.

 ### Record a mission